satyasaadhika/git-learning/README.md

 This repo is only meant to be used by students to learn git and try different git command

-this is the second change that i am doing in the readme file.
+this is the second change that i am doing in the readme file. this is the third change top on the second change